 Best for: DIY landlords, tenant screening focus

 Backed by Realtor.com, Avail has solid screening tools and a clean interface.
-Paid tier gets expensive fast if you have more than a few units.
+Paid tier gets expensive fast at 3+ units.
+See our guide to free software risks.

 Read full review →